adamurban04/PythonHackathon/README.md

-This is a repository for a Hackathon.
+This is a repository for a university compulsory Hackathon.

 For all information: